Hirohito and the Making of Modern Japan: Themes

-Reviews/Reception
+Reception

+Popular reception

 Hirohito and the Making of Modern Japan received praise from non-specialist readers for its bold premise.
 George Wehrfritz of Newsweek called it “myth-shattering” and “superb”; The Economist labelled it a “historical bombshell”.
 A reviewer in Publishers Weekly commended [Bix for his mastery and extensive use of primary sources to provide “a nuanced and balanced portrayal of an [emperor who did not seek out war, but who demanded victories once war began and never took action to stop Japan's reckless descent into defeat”, describing it as “political biography at its most compelling”.

+Academic reception

+Positive academic reviews

 The reaction to the book within the academic community was more mixed.
 Scholars focused on Bix's sources and translations, the originality of his hypothesis, and the question of the extent to which the emperor was an active agent.

 In a largely positive review for the Japanese Journal of Political Science, Andrew Gordon praised Bix for “assembl[ing] an impressive body of evidence to support his major claims”, believing “they will stand up to close scrutiny and serve as a point of departure and reference for future scholars”.
 He agreed with Bix's assessment of Emperor Shōwa as an activist monarch who took his constitutional duties very seriously, although he felt that too much agency was ascribed to Hirohito in several instances where the available evidence did not ordinarily support such an interpretation.
 For example, he took issue with [Bix's usage of the word “bestowed” to describe the appointment of Admiral Makoto Saitō to the prime ministership in 1932 after the assassination of ex-journalist Tsuyoshi Inukai, drawing upon his own study of the matter to clarify that the emperor may simply have been ratifying a decision by the military to not have another civilian Prime Minister.
 Gordon proposed that “Bix could have strengthened his case by pulling back at such key points in the narrative to discuss the difficulty of assessing responsibility for a decision (or a non-decision) in the opaque and complex politics of imperial Japan”.